rattanr1/codepath_homework/Unit 8/Walkthroughs.md

 <img src="Vulnerability 1-Insecure Direct Object Reference (Red).gif">

-Note: I noticed changing the numbers in the end of the URL results in different contact person
+Note: I noticed changing the numbers in the end of the URL results in different contacts for the  salesperson